h2oai/h2o-wizardlm/README.md

 Automatically creates high-complexity instructions from existing instruct-tuned LLM models, for further fine-tuning.
 Towards truly open ChatGPT clones, no Vicuna/ShareGPT TOS-violation, everything can be based on top of Apache 2.0 models and data.

 - Input: Instruction-tuned LLM and (optional) seed prompts (or document corpus, coming soon)
-- Output: Set of high-complexity instruction prompts
+- Output: Set of high-complexity instruction prompts (and responses)

 Based on https://arxiv.org/abs/2304.12244